 To be eligible, a student must be a degree-seeking student in a master’s or doctoral program and have a cumulative GPA of 3.5 or above.
 Students, who have graduate, teaching, or research assistantships cannot apply since they already have tuition waivers.
 Students apply through their graduate programs.
 Awards are competitive.

 The award amount varies, depending on the graduate program.
 Minimum award is $500.
 Awards are applicable toward the costs of tuition and fees.
 Award recipients must pay any remaining tuition and fees balance by the payment deadline posted at MyUH.
 Award recipients who make registration changes are responsible for checking their MyUH student accounts for resulting changes to their student account balance.
 Failure to pay the outstanding balance by the deadline will result in cancellation of registration.

 Award recipients must maintain an enrollment of six credits or more of degree-related courses and a cumulative GPA of 3.5 or above, for the entire period of the award.
 Recipients will be liable to reimburse UHM for the full amount of the award, if they fail to meet the award conditions or if for any other reason the award becomes invalid.

 Award Distribution Procedure

-The Graduate Division allocates achievement scholarships to graduate programs, which in turn distribute the awards to qualified students via BANNER and STAR.
+The Office of Graduate Education allocates achievement scholarships to graduate programs, which in turn distribute the awards to qualified students via BANNER and STAR.
 For scholarships made to international students, the total amount of awards distributed via BANNER and STAR may not exceed the total cost of education, which includes tuition and fees.